Ashutosh652/http-server-golang/README.md

-This is a simple custom HTTP server built in Go with the help of [CodeCrafters](https://app.codecrafters.io/courses/http-server/overview).
+A simple custom HTTP server built from scratch in Go, developed as part of the [CodeCrafters](https://app.codecrafters.io/courses/http-server/overview) "Build Your Own HTTP Server" challenge.

 This project implements a basic HTTP server in Go without using high-level HTTP libraries.
 It demonstrates fundamental networking concepts and HTTP protocol implementation by building the server from the ground up using Go's standard library.